2023 Most Focused Associate Degree Colleges for General Public Health in the Southeast Region

-For this year’s “Schools for an Associate Highly Focused on General Public Health Major in the Southeast Region” ranking, we looked at 3 colleges that offer a degree in general public health.
-That schools that top this list have a program in general public health in which the largest percentage of students at the school are enrolled.
+This year’s “Schools for an Associate Highly Focused on General Public Health Major in the Southeast Region” ranking analyzed 3 colleges that offered a degree in general public health.
+This a ranking of the schools where the largest percentage of students has enrolled in general public health.

 See our ranking methodology to learn more.